-The last half of 2018 we started hearing more and more noise about Instagram becoming victim of the forced advertising that destroyed Facebook’s appeal for many Millennials and the younger generations.
+On the last half of 2018 we started hearing more and more noise about Instagram becoming victim of the forced advertising that destroyed Facebook’s appeal for many Millennials.
 Instagram also changes its algorithm constantly, and somehow it always changes into a less user-friendly direction.

-Then there are all these social media platforms that were super popular for a while and suddenly just died or are about to.
+Then there are all these social media platforms that were super popular for a while and suddenly just died.
 Such platform like Vine and Snapchat.
 Even Twitter lost a considerable amount of users last year.
 What does all this tell us?

 And that is the main difference between a blog and a social media platform; a blog is its creator’s property.
-I own this domain, this website name and every single word and picture that’s on it.
+I own this domain, this website and every single word and photo on it.
 It’s mine and I control what happens to it, if anything.

 Trustworthiness is gaining more value every passing year and it’s fast becoming one of the most important currencies in the online world.
-And that’s an advantage that blogs have over social media platforms.
+And as awareness of the privacy issues on social media platforms grows, blogs making a comeback becomes more and more major.
+Trust and security are advantages that blogs have over social media always.